TheJostler/btphone/README.md

 ## About

 Originally I wrote this as a simple python script that uses urllib3 and beautiful soup libraries to brute-force telephone numbers from the by phone book.
-You pass the street, postcode, and a file containing surnames as arguments to the script, the script with then send a http 'Get' request to btphone book and filter out any phone numbers from the response.
+You pass the street, postcode, and a file containing surnames as arguments to the script, the script with then send a http request to btphone book and filter out any phone numbers from the response.

 However as interest in my project began to grow, I felt the need to create a GUI for the program to make the program easier to use.